RLHFlow/RAFT/README.md

 - [`Reward Ranking`](./annotate_data/) to compute the rewards of the responses and select the response with highest reward;
 - [`Finetuning`](./sft/) to finetune the model on the selected responses.

+We also provide a small demo for RAFT+diffusion model in [diffusion-example](./diffusion-example).

+You may also refer to our [colab](https://colab.research.google.com/drive/1bQmlSiKnqFjrkijFUJ5ylbYW-zUwObqL) for more information.

 ## 2 Installation instructions

 It is recommended to have two separate environments for inference and training, respectively.